vrmarcelino/CCMetagen/README.md

 The guidelines below will guide you in using the command-line version of the CCMetagen pipeline.

 CCMetagen is also available as a web service at https://cge.cbs.dtu.dk/services/ccmetagen/.
+Note that we recommend using this command-line version to analyze data exceeding 1.5Gb.

 ## Requirements and Installation